laithkh12/Todo-list-js/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is for personal use only.

 ## Acknowledgments